ProfessorKazarinoff/jupyterhub-engr101/docs/docs/custom_login_page.md

-aa# Custom Login Page
+# Custom Login Page

-The JupyterHub login page looks like this:
+Now that we completed the Google OAuth configuration, our JupyterHub login page looks like this:

 ![JupyerHub login with Google page](images/login_with_google.png)